Christmas Closure

 • suitable – to their age, ability and aptitude and any special educational needs they may have.
 The education must equip the child for life within the community and must not limit a child’s options in later life.

-A school will authorise an absence if:
+A school will generally authorise an absence if:

-• the child has a medical or dental appointment;
+• The child has a medical or dental appointment;

-• the child is on study leave;
+• The child is on study leave;

-• the child is being educated off-site;
+• The child is being educated off-site;

-• the child has been excluded.
+• The child has been excluded.

 Can I book a holiday during term time?